 When adding crowdsourcing to an already broad range of options, it becomes possible to offer a tailored solution that meets almost any localization need or constraint, by combining approaches as needed or selecting a single method, when relevant or appropriate.
 Highly visible content of technical or marketing nature can be localized using professional translators, a slow and expensive process that typically provides the highest quality.
 On the other end of the spectrum, machine translation can be used to process large knowledge bases, hundreds of support articles, or constantly growing user-generated content on social media: All this represents billions of word that would otherwise never get translated due to budget and time limitations.
 Technology allows us to harness the power of the crowd, even of a specific or specialized crowd, to translate large volume of content in a quick and somewhat economical manner.
 Post-editing ensures that questionable MT output is reviewed and improved, increasing the usability of the resulting translation.

 At the end of the day, when speed of execution is the main factor, MT has to be part of the solution; it’s almost a no-brainer.
 If “perfection” is required, a professional translator or editor will need to work on your content.
 A combination of MT plus post-editing and crowdsourcing can help achieve lower price points without sacrificing quality or throughput time.
 Yet the most effective way to lower localization costs is quite simple: Tell your content writers to use clear, concise, and grammatically correct language.

 What’s your opinion about Translation Priorities?
-Let us know in the comments or reach out to us if you’re interested in our localization services.
+Let us know in the comments.